 The objectives of this policy are to:

 This policy applies throughout Western Australia in respect to above and below ground telecommunications infrastructure other than those facilities exempted under the Commonwealth Telecommunications Act 1997 (Telecommunications Act).
+The Telecommunications Act sets out the obligations on landowners and developers to provide fibre-ready telecommunications infrastructure.

 The Government of Western Australia acknowledges the traditional custodians throughout Western Australia and their continuing connection to the land, waters and community.
 We pay our respects to all members of the Aboriginal communities and their cultures; and to Elders both past and present.